hackclub/hackclub/workshops/geometric_pattern/README.md

 Let's choose our color to be red.
 The R, G, and B values for a bright red are 255, 0, and 0, respectively.
 We can create this color with `color(255, 0, 0)`.

 Now we'll pass this color to the `fill()` function.
-If we do this before drawing the ellipse, all the ellipses we draw will be filled with that color.
-Let's give this a try and type the following line immediately before calling the `ellipse()` function in `draw()`:
+If we do this before drawing the circle, all the circles we draw will be filled with that color.
+Let's give this a try and type the following line immediately before calling the `circle()` function in `draw()`:

 ```js
 fill(color(255, 0, 0))